+Except as otherwise provided in the warrants, the warrants do not entitle the holder to any rights as common stockholders until the holder exercises the warrant for a share of our common stock.

-Except as otherwise provided in the Warrants, until holders of Warrants acquire our common stock upon exercise of the Warrants, holders of Warrants will have no rights with respect to our common stock underlying such Warrants.
-Upon exercise of the Warrants, the holders will be entitled to exercise the rights of a holder of our common stock only as to matters for which the record date occurs after the exercise date.
+Until you acquire shares upon exercise of your warrants, the warrants will not provide you any rights as a common stockholder, such as voting rights, except as otherwise provided in the warrants.
+Upon exercise of your warrants, you will be entitled to exercise the rights of a common stockholder only as to matters for which the record date occurs after the exercise date.